UberDever/skobki/README.md

     | ESCAPE CHARACTER
     | OPEN_BRACE Token* CLOSE_BRACE
 ```
-Where `DELIMITER` is any character from delimiters control set, `ESCAPE` is a character from escape control set and `OPEN_BRACE` and `CLOSE_BRACE` are pair of characters from braces control set.
+Where `DELIMITER` is any character from delimiters control set, `ESCAPE` is a character from escape control and `OPEN_BRACE` and `CLOSE_BRACE` are pair of characters from braces control set.

 ### Control set